 The coronavirus pandemic continues to rapidly evolve.
-The ultimate impact of the coronavirus pandemic on our business operations is highly uncertain and subject to change and will depend on future developments, which cannot be accurately predicted, including the duration of the pandemic, additional or modified government actions, new information that will emerge concerning the severity and impact of COVID-19 and the coronavirus and the actions taken to contain coronavirus or address its impact in the short and long term, among others.
+The ultimate impact of the coronavirus pandemic on our business operations is highly uncertain and subject to change and will depend on future developments, which cannot be accurately predicted, including the duration of the pandemic, the emergence of additional variants of the coronavirus, additional or modified government actions, new information that will emerge concerning the severity and impact of COVID-19 and the coronavirus and the actions taken to contain coronavirus or address its impact in the short and long term, among others.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, our research programs, healthcare systems or the global economy.
 We will continue to monitor the situation closely.